hanesy/machine-learning-challenge/README.md

 ## Research Questions
 Overall, I was interested in answering the question:

 **Which model best fits the data?**

-However, I had a smaller research questions I wanted to answer from each of the models.
+However, I had a couple smaller curiosities I wanted to learn from each of the models.
 * What is the difference between using standard scaler and minmax scaler, if any?
 * What is the improvement from hypertraining the model, if any?